OrchardCMS/OrchardDoc/docs/Documentation/Creating-lists.markdown

 ![](../Upload/screenshots_675/bookreview_details_customrender_675.png)

 When the whole list of books is displayed, you want to display a more abbreviated view, such as the title and summary only for each book.
-To suppress the display of the comment count, the tags, the metadata and the fields, the _placement.info_ file sends those shapes to the "Nowhere" zone.
-The "Nowhere" zone is not actually a defined Orchard zone, it is simply a standard way in **.info** files of suppressing elements you want to hide by sending them to an undefined zone.
+To suppress the display of the comment count, the tags, the metadata and the fields, the `Placement.info` file sends those shapes to the "Nowhere" zone.
+The "Nowhere" zone is not actually a defined Orchard zone, it is simply a standard way in `.info` files of suppressing elements you want to hide by sending them to an undefined zone.
 The summary is sent to the **Content** zone.
 Click the **Book Reviews** menu entry to view the updated rendering of your list of reviews.

 ![](../Upload/screenshots_675/bookreview_list_placementinfo_675.png)